-Through email and staff meeting reminders, OGE regularly informs non-FOIA professionals of their obligations under the FOIA, particularly that any documents created or maintained as part of the non-FOIA professional's job may be responsive to a FOIA request.
+Through periodic email and staff meeting reminders, the OGE FOIA Team regularly informs non-FOIA professionals of their obligations under the FOIA, particularly that any documents created or maintained as part of the non-FOIA professional's job may be responsive to a FOIA request.
+FOIA Team members also provide support and respond to questions from individuals who have been requested to search for records to respond to a particular request, or anyone who otherwise has questions about the FOIA process.
+OGE's Chief FOIA Officer provides quarterly briefings to OGE's senior leaders on OGE's FOIA program, resources, obligations and expectations during the FOIA process.